cloud-66-internal/help.cloud66.com/_includes/resources/faq.md

 ## How can I use Cloud 66?

 [Sign up](http://app.cloud66.com/users/sign_up) for an account and start by building your first application.
 Specify a Git repository containing your application code, or provide a Docker image.
-A few seconds later you can configure your app deployment and point your application to the servers on which you would like it run.
+A few seconds later you can configure your deployment and point your application to the servers on which you would like it run.

 * * *

 ## Can I use Cloud 66 with my own servers?

 Yes!
-Cloud 66 configures and deploys your code to your servers in the cloud or your own dedicated server.
+Cloud 66 configures and deploys your code to your servers in the cloud or to your own dedicated servers.

 * * *